adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 For convienence, blocks can be one, two, or three-dimensional to allow for simple element lookup in multi-dimensional data structures.
 The built-in variables `blockDim`, `blockIdx`, and `threadIdx` allow for finding the thread id based on how the blocks of threads are set up.

-Since the number of threads can be greater than the number of elements to process, we need to check to make sure that the given thread id is within the bounds of the array.
+Since the number of threads can be greater than the number of elements to process, we need to make sure that the given thread id is within the bounds of the array.

 ```cpp
 if (i < numElements)